-It is important that the truth of the Gospel be passed down from generation to generation in order for the body of Christ to grow.
-Ultimately, helping young people grow spiritually in their formative years will equip them to have an impact on Christ both now and in their future.
-The Priority and Priorities of Youth Ministry Americans who don't attend church are Millennials, so it's no surprise that youth ministry is a priority for many churches.
+It is essential that the truth of the Gospel be passed down from generation to generation in order for the body of Christ to grow and thrive.
+Helping young people grow spiritually in their formative years will equip them to have an impact on Christ both now and in their future.
+The Priority and Priorities of Youth Ministry: Americans who don't attend church are Millennials, so it's no surprise that youth ministry is a priority for many churches.
 Six out of 10 (61%) senior pastors say youth ministry is “one of the top priorities of their church ministry, and 7 percent say it's the highest priority.

 However, despite having a clear majority, a third of pastors (32%) say that it is something, not too much or not at all a priority.
 Friends, your daily work is eternally meaningful and valuable.
 You are speaking the Word of God in the lives of students in one of the most strategic and malleable points of their development.
 They are taking the Gospel to their hearts and souls during “years of education, growth and maturity that mark the trajectory.